Astral-Lab/x86-Assembly-Language/ch01/_744_section_review.md

 ## 1.
 > Describe the ADC instruction.
 ```
-The ADC (add with carry) works the same as the ADD instruction, with the added feature of also adding the value of the carry flag to the destination operand.
+The ADC (add with carry) works the same as the ADD instruction, with ADC also adding the value of the carry flag to the destination operand.
+The power of ADC comes from allowing us to add numbers of almost unlimited size.
+For example, the following code segment demonstrates this:

+mov edx, 0
+mov eax, 0FFFFFFFFh
+add eax, 0FFFFFFFFh			; EAX = FFFFFFFEh
+adc edx, 0					    ; EDX/EAX = 00000001FFFFFFFEh

+As you can see, tradtionally, adding two 32-bit integers in 32-bit mode could result in overflow, but this is not the case here as we're taking
+advantage of the ADC instruction and multiple storage locations (two seperate 32-bit registers in the case).
+The example shown here can be extended to
+add integers of almost any size.
 ```

 ## 2.